2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Solos, Duets and Trios are not permitted extended performance time.

-Solos, Duets, Trios, Small Groups and Large Groups are expected to set-up props in 1:00 minute and remove props in 1:00 minute (2:00 minutes cumulative).
+Solos, Duets, Trios, Small Groups, Large Groups and Lines are expected to set-up and remove props in a total of 3 minutes cumulative. (ex: 2 minutes set up and 1 minute removal).

-Super Lines are expected to set-up props in 2:00 minutes and remove props in 2:00 minutes (4:00 minutes cumulative).
+Super Lines are expected to set-up props and remove props in a total of 4 minutes cumulative. (ex: 3 minutes set up and 1 minute removal).

-Productions are expected to set-up props in 2:30 minutes and remove props in 2:30 minutes (5:00 minutes cumulative).
+Productions are expected to set-up props and remove props in a total of 5 minutes cumulative. (ex: 4 minutes set up and 1 minute removal).

 GENERAL COMPETITION SCORING CRITERIA